 - Whether 2160p or 1080p is used

 - Whether the source content is p60 or p50 (or lower) frame rate

-- The quality of source content

-- The type of source content

 - The quality criteria of the operator

-- The HDR/WCG system used

 - The performance of the encoder

-- Whether mezzanine encoding is used

-9.3.2 Adaptive Bitrate (ABR) Streaming
+9.3.3 Adaptive Bitrate (ABR) Streaming

 ABR streaming works to minimize playback interruptions when content is delivered OTT through variable quality Internet connections.
 Multiple encodings enable switching to lower bit rates, which allow a bias towards continuous playback versus higher quality.
 The encodings are separated into tracks for audio, video, and subtitles.
 The separate tracks allow real-time multiplexing and addition of tracks as needed without changing the original tracks.
 Guidelines for UHD Phase A ABR for Live content and Real-time Program Service assembly are as follows: